scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 In the perspective of this work, it will be interesting to include weight base on statistic value.
 In Statistic Canada - 2017, only 5% of all promotions are more than 50% promoted, 95% of all promotions are less than 50%.
 Weightings are needed to give our model more robust.
-Figure :ref:`violon` (a) indicates that all shops follow the same profiles in our model.
+Figure :ref:`violon` (b) indicates that all shops follow the same profiles in our model.

 .. figure:: figures/violon.png
    :align: center